qunitjs/qunit/docs/api/config/testId.md

 version_added: "1.16.0"
 ---

-In the HTML Reporter, select one or more tests to run by their internal ID.
+Used by the HTML Reporter, select one or more tests to run by their internal ID.

 <table>
 <tr>